A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Numerical results

-To highlight the generalization capabilities achieved by GCA-ROM, we show in Figure \ref{fig:error_pooling_poisson_fields}, for both approaches, the evolution of the relative error $\varepsilon_{GCA}(\boldsymbol{\mu})$ in the whole dataset $\Xi$.
-For the plain architecture in Figure \ref{fig:error_pooling_poisson_fields_nopool}, it can be seen that, exploiting only $r_\text{t} = 30\%$ of the original dataset (reported in the plot with red stars), the relative error over $\Xi_\text{te}$ is below $2\mathrm{e-}02$ and its mean is $\overline{\varepsilon}_{GCA} = 8\mathrm{e-}03$.
+To highlight the generalization capabilities achieved by GCA-ROM, we show in Figure \ref{fig:error_pooling_poisson_fields}, for both approaches, the evolution of the relative error $\varepsilon_{GCA}(\boldsymbol{\mu})$ in the whole dataset $\Xi$. {As expected, the accuracy of the pooling approach, both in terms of mean and maximum errors, marginally deteriorates due to the lack of information, but still produces remarkably close results.} For the plain architecture in Figure \ref{fig:error_pooling_poisson_fields_nopool}, it can be seen that, exploiting only $r_\text{t} = 30\%$ of the original dataset (reported in the plot with red stars), the relative error over $\Xi_\text{te}$ is below $2 \times 10^{-2}$ and its mean is $\overline{\varepsilon}_{GCA} = 8 \times 10^{-3}$.
 The accuracy of the pooling procedure in Figure \ref{fig:error_pooling_poisson_fields_pool} is also surprisingly good, again exploiting only $r_\text{t} = 30\%$ of the dataset, but also retaining only $r_\text{p} = 70\%$ of each high-fidelity solution, i.e.\ we do not have access to these fixed nodes.
-We are still able to reconstruct the Poisson solutions with maximum relative error below $2.1\mathrm{e-}02$ and mean $\overline{\varepsilon}_{GCA} = 1\mathrm{e-}02$.
-This result shows the potential of graph convolutional architecture in capturing the parametric behavior, even when dealing with sparse measurements, and paves the way for the development of robust up- and down-sampling procedures.
+We are still able to reconstruct the Poisson solutions with maximum relative error below { $2.7 \times 10^{-2}$} and mean $\overline{\varepsilon}_{GCA} = 1 \times 10^{-2}$.

+This result shows the potential of graph convolutional architecture in capturing parametric behavior, even when dealing with sparse measurements, and paves the way for the development of robust up- and down-sampling procedures.